nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 * has a need to keep track of their students' grades progress
 * has a need to keep track of their students' attendance in lessons
 * has a need to keep track of their student's assignment progress
+* has a need to keep track of their student's time slots
 * has a need to keep track of their homework assignments for their students
 * has a need to access and organise their students contact details
-* has a need to keep track of follow-up future lesson plans for their students
 * prefer an all-in-one solution to organise their lesson plans and students
 * prefer desktop apps over other types
 * can type fast